dcarroll/eai/README.md

                                                                                     Maximum number of labels per dataset
                                                                                     is 250

-  -d, --data=data                                                                   URL of the .zip file.
-The maximum
+  -d, --data=data                                                                   local path to the .zip file.
+The
-                                                                                    .zip file size you can upload from a web location is 50 MB.
+                                                                                    maximum .zip file size you can
+                                                                                    upload is 50 MB.

   -l, --language=language                                                           [default: N/A] Dataset language.
                                                                                     Optional.
 Default is N/A. Reserved